Chapati (1 Piece) and Aloo Baingan (1 Cup)

 Add Protein

-Include a source of lean protein such as grilled chicken, tofu, or lentils in your meal to help stabilize blood sugar levels.
+Include a source of protein like grilled chicken, tofu, or lentils in your meal.
+Protein can help stabilize blood sugar levels.

-Engage in light physical activity such as walking for 10-15 minutes after eating to improve insulin sensitivity and help lower blood sugar levels.
+Engage in light physical activity, like a short walk, before meals to improve insulin sensitivity and help manage blood glucose levels.

 Find Glucose response for your favourite foods